-- Baking soda is purportedly an easy at-home treatment for dark circles
+- Baking soda is purported to be an easy at-home treatment for dark circles.

-- Other at-home and OTC treatments are more effective at treating dark circles
+- Other at-home and over-the-counter (OTC) treatments are more effective and safer alternatives for treating dark circles.

 Baking soda, the common name for sodium bicarbonate, is sometimes cited as a home remedy to reduce dark circles under the eyes due to hyperpigmentation.
 However, there are a number of reasons why baking soda should not be used for this purpose.